 Above everything the film is about the desperation of a human being.
 It’s about that thought in the brain which leads you to hang around the bridge that can take you both ways.
 It also channels out the fact that the dark side is not always wrong, and the right side is not always right.
 99 Homes is a powerfully acted human tragedy that works mostly because of a taut screenplay and its ability to bring out real emotions out of the people watching without being overly manipulative.

-Margaret is one of my favourite films of this decade which displayed the emotion of ‘grief’ on the large spectrum that is impossible to forget even today.
-Meadowland hovers in the same zone of grief where Sarah & Phil’s son has disappeared one fine afternoon, on the road-trip.
-Subtle and raw in emotions, very restrained in its writing, and never letting go off the lid from sublimated anger contained within, Meadowland is a kind of a film that will be difficult to connect with lead protagonist, still you feel their pain.
-Olivia Wilde gets into skin of the character and fills the palette of grief with her splendid but subtle performance that makes her loss very palatable.
+Margaret is one of my favorite films of this decade which displayed the emotion of ‘grief’ on the large spectrum that is impossible to forget even today.
+Meadowland hovers in the same zone of grief where Sarah & Phil’s son has disappeared one fine afternoon, on the road trip.
+Subtle and raw in emotions, very restrained in its writing, and never let go of the lid from sublimated anger contained within, Meadowland is a kind of a film that will be difficult to connect with the lead protagonist, still you feel their pain.
+Olivia Wilde gets into the skin of the character and fills the palette of grief with her splendid but subtle performance that makes her loss very palatable.
 Both the characters find it hard to accept the tragic fact and sooner they slip into demented shallowness.

 A strange amalgamation of the soul of Frances Ha, Noah Baumbach’s oddball comedy about failed people & the episodic feeling of Two Days, One Night, Jean-Pierre Dardenne & Luc Dardenne’s drama about a woman trying to keep it intact.
 Stéphane Lafleur’s Tu dors Nicole relies heavily on its framed images & the blinking transitioning face of its protagonist.
 Tu Dors Nicole is a coming-of-age film where nothing & everything happens at the same time.
 The greatest weapon of Lafleur’s monochromatic dream is its tendency of being slight & slow.
 It creeps up on you when you least expect it to.